YAMASHITA KAMENOJÔ IV

 1787: tour in Ise and Nagoya.

-5th lunar month of 1788: first Kabuki adaptation of the puppet theater drama "Hikosan Gongen Chikai no Sukedachi", which is staged in Ise at the Furuichi no Shibai; Kamenojô plays the role of Ichimisai's elder daughter Osono [casting].
+5th lunar month of 1788: first Kabuki adaptation of the puppet theater drama "Hikosan Gongen Chikai no Sukedachi", which was staged in Ise at the Furuichi no Shibai; Kamenojô played the role of Ichimisai's elder daughter Osono [casting].

-Summer 1788: Kamenojô plays in Sakai the roles of Yuranosuke's wife Oishi and Honzô's wife Osono in the drama "Kanadehon Chûshingura"; his stage partner in the roles of Ôboshi Yuranosuke and Kakogawa Honzô is Ichikawa Danzô IV.
+Summer 1788: Kamenojô played in Sakai the roles of Yuranosuke's wife Oishi and Honzô's wife Osono in the drama "Kanadehon Chûshingura"; his stage partner in the roles of Ôboshi Yuranosuke and Kakogawa Honzô was Ichikawa Danzô IV.

-9th lunar month of 1788: Kamenojô's last-recorded performance, in Ôsaka at the Kita no Shinchi Shibai, where he plays the roles of Yuranosuke's wife Oishi and Honzô's wife Osono in the drama "Kanadehon Chûshingura"; his stage partners in the roles of Ôboshi Yuranosuke and Kakogawa Honzô are Mihogi Gizaemon II and Yamamura Giemon II.
-We don't know what happens to Kamenojô afterwards for he disappears from the records.
+9th lunar month of 1788: Kamenojô's last-recorded performance, in Ôsaka at the Kita no Shinchi Shibai, where he played the roles of Yuranosuke's wife Oishi and Honzô's wife Osono in the drama "Kanadehon Chûshingura"; his stage partners in the roles of Ôboshi Yuranosuke and Kakogawa Honzô were Mihogi Gizaemon II and Yamamura Giemon II.
+No record afterwards.

 Comments: